WajihaKh/reading-notes/201/class-2-notes.md

 The data type in a single quote marks is a string

-## List 4 types of JavaScript operators.
+## List 4 types of JavaScript operators

 - addition, subtraction, multiplcation, division
 - assignment
 - strict equality
 - not, does not equal

-## Describe a real world Problem you could solve with a Function.
+## Describe a real world Problem you could solve with a Function

 A real world problem you solve with a function could be getting a result of an equation.

-## An if statement checks a __ and if it evaluates to ___, then the code block will execute.
+## An if statement checks a __ and if it evaluates to ___, then the code block will execute

 condition and true

 ## What is the use of an else if?

 The use of an else if would be to test multiple conditions

-## List 3 different types of comparison operators.
+## List 3 different types of comparison operators

 - === and !==
 - < and >